Journalists, freelance science writers and public information officers may sign up for complimentary media registration.

-If you satisfy the eligibility requirements above, you can register on-site during the meeting.
+If you satisfy the eligibility requirements above, you can register online or on-site during the meeting.

 Please note that we are unable to provide letters of invitation for media participants.
 Participants who need to receive an official letter of invitation to obtain a visa, to raise travel funds or for administrative purposes should register through the main EGU General Assembly 2020 website, pay the appropriate fees, and request a letter of invitation.